Perspectives

 There are peaks and valleys and sometimes those valleys don’t recover for years.
 That is the nature of the game.

-• If you’ve owned stocks since the 2000s or since the nineties or the eighties and if you hung on, you did well.
+• If you’ve owned stocks since the 2000s or the nineties or the eighties and if you held on, you did well.
 Just peek at what your portfolio has done over the very long-term.
 That outsized gain you see is the very reason you were investing in the first place.

 • Your goals don’t change that often and nothing about any short-term events changes the fundamentals of capitalism.
 There is a reason you own a heavy dollop of stocks.
 Volatile as they are, but the equity risk premium stocks deliver over other investments in the long run is what is going to get you to your goals.